luis-saes/luis-saes/README.md

 ---

 ### A little bit about myself:
-* 🌐 Focused on mastering Web as a Full-Stack Software Engineer.
+* 🌐 Focused on mastering Web as a Full-Stack Software Engineer
 * 📚 I love to learn and stay up to date on new technologies
 * ⚡ Good expertise in functional and object-oriented programming languages
+* 🎓 Currently pursuing my Master's degree in Computer Science, specializing in Software Engineering
 * 🎓 Graduated in Computer Science at UFLA - MG (Brazil)

 ---
 ### Technologies that I'm currently studying

-* C#, Angular, .NET Core
-* NextJS, React, TypeScript
-* JavaScript, NodeJS, HTML5, CSS3
+* NextJS, React, Angular, TypeScript, HTML5, CSS3
+* C#, .NET Core, NestJS, NodeJS
-* AWS, Azure
+* AWS, Azure, Google Cloud

 ### Technologies that I will learn in the future